 - The staminate and pistillate flowers of S. mucugensis and S. curralensis were visited by insects belonging to three orders: Coleoptera, Diptera, and Hymenoptera.

 - The leaf mining habit is known to have evolved only in four extant orders of insects: the Coleoptera, Diptera, Hymenoptera and Lepidoptera.

-1.1 (as plural noun diptera) Insects of the order Diptera; flies: many diptera bask in sunlight
+1.1 (diptera) Insects of the order Diptera; flies: many diptera bask in sunlight

 Modern Latin (plural), from Greek diptera, neuter plural of dipteros 'two-winged', from di- 'two' + pteron 'wing'.